3ifreet/NOM_uncontrained_implementation/README.md

 unconstrained neural optimization machine implementation to solve quadratic equations.

-  1.The objective function is initially defined and trained.
+1. The objective function is initially defined and trained
 2. A new layer is added as input to the objective function, while keeping the objective function unchanged.

-  3. The new input layer is trained to minimize f(x)
+3. the new input layer is trained to minimize f(x).